zeropingheroes/lanager/README.md

 LANager is a web application designed to make [LAN Parties](https://en.wikipedia.org/wiki/Lan_party) more enjoyable for attendees and organisers alike.

-## Branch: `laravel-upgrade`

-This unstable branch is where the work of upgrading to Laravel 5.6 is being done.
-Once complete this will be merged into the master branch.

 ## Installation

 ### Requirements